Cholula, Puebla: Landmarks

 Container City is a complex constructed from large shipping containers, located at the intersection of 12 Oeste and 2 Norte.
 The idea is from England, but this version was built by a Mexican organization.
 Fifty of these containers have been joined and painted with bright colors to create 4500 m of spaces used to house workshops, restaurants, galleries and other businesses.
 There are even a few homes made of the containers in the area.
 The hallways have wireless Internet service, a music lounge for visitors, an entertainment area, ping pong tables and more.
-Some of the businesses inside include Beat Box, Hackl breads, Smart Mac, Vibra (a meditation center) and a bar called Fónica.

 Parque Loro is a petting zoo containing more than 400 animals, including endangered species like monkeys, tigers, jaguars, pumas, reptiles and miniature horses.
 It has an auditorium with animal shows.
 It also has a playground, an area for pre-Hispanic dance and an area in which visitors can have their picture taken with an animal.